 To be on the National Rolling Point Standings (NRPS) for Senior, Junior or Cadet, a fencer must have earned points at one or more of the following tournaments:

-In order to compete for a Division I Team National Championship, fencers must meet the age (2009) and classification (C or higher) requirements that are standard at all Division I events.
-All fencers must also represent the same club.
+In order to compete for a Division I Team National Championship, fencers must meet the age (2010) and classification (C or higher) requirements that are standard at all Division I events.